MrGuyTwo/Ekara-Mosaique_Robots/README.md

 - In the "Run_VLC_Mosaic.cmd" file:
     - Configure the path where "vlc.exe" is installed (VLC_PATH).
-    - Configure the path where the "VLC ROBOT" folder was dropped (VLC_CONF).
+    - Configure the path where the "VLC_MOSAIC" folder was dropped (VLC_MOSAIC_CONF).

-- Move the "Run_VLC_Mosaic.cmd" file to the “startup” folder of the user profile that starts the PC session. . ((Win-key + R) shell:startup)
+- If you want the mosaic to start automatically, move the "Run_VLC_Mosaic.cmd" file to the “startup” folder of the user profile that starts the PC session. . ((Win-key + R) shell:startup)